Global COVID-19 overview

 We worked with UNICEF to provide a procurement guarantee.
 It enabled the world’s largest procurer of medical products to place bulk orders and accelerate shipment of essential COVID-19 supplies including clinical supplies, diagnostics, oxygen, specialist syringes, and other equipment.

-To date, the guarantee has helped supply over 1.8 billion syringes for use with COVID-19 and other vaccines and more than 3.7 million COVID-19 tests and diagnostics equipment.
+To the end of 2022, the guarantee helped to supply over 2.8 billion syringes for use with COVID-19 and other vaccines and more than 456 million COVID-19 and other childhood vaccines.

 “Innovative financing tools are especially critical now in light of the unprecedented global demand for supplies to respond to the COVID-19 pandemic.”